 In order to expand our learning even further than our aquarium, we partner with outside institutions to provide the most well-rounded education that we can.
 These places include organizations such as the Georgia Aquarium and the UA Biosphere 2 in Oracle, AZ.

-We are run solely by student interns and volunteers with no staff on payroll, which is why those involved take such pride in the work that they perform.
-Even on days when we are not open our volunteers are dedicated to making sure that our animals are taken care of.
+We train and incorporate student interns and volunteers into daily care and maintenance.
+The Executive Director shares her passion for teaching with her love of the ocean as a volunteer.
+Team ECCO has 3 part time paid position: front desk/bookkeeping; Lead Intern; &Assistant Director.Those involved take such pride in the work that they perform.
+Even on days when we are not open , we are there dedicated to making sure that our animals are taken care of.

 Team ECCO encourages minds and bodies with custom field exploration trips to local and distant points of environmental interest.
 These areas of interest include manatees, aquifers, coral reef development, sea turtles, shark research and mangrove recovery.